MoonBoi9001/AVALANCHE-HACKATHON-2024/README.md

 # Avalanche Hackathon 2024

-This repository contains our Hackathon project for Avalanche Hackathon 2024.
+This repository contains a small portion of the code used in our Hackathon project for Avalanche Hackathon 2024.
+This repo contains contracts that can be deployed to launch your own ERC20.

 ## Prerequisites Installation on Windows with Python 3.12